ludlovian/sqlite/README.md

 Prepares a statement.
 Returns something you can call `.get`, `.all`. or `.run` on.

-You can also call the `.pluck` attribute to make is pluck the first column
+You can also call the `.pluck` attribute to make it pluck the first column

 ### exec(sql)